Mark Reynolds of the Nationals is Saturday’s Box-Toppers Player of the Day, recording the highest Box-Toppers game score for a batter this season.

 American League Player of the Day—Rays pitcher Blake Snell struck out nine over 7 1/3 scoreless innings, allowing six hits and three walks, in the 3-0 win over the Mets.

-Snell earns 1.7 Box-Toppers points for being AL Player of the Day, giving him 12.7 for the season, rising from 10th to sixth in season player rankings, fifth among AL pitchers.
+Snell earns 1.7 Box-Toppers points for being AL Player of the Day, giving him 12.7 for the season, rising from 10th to fifth in season player rankings, fourth among AL pitchers.

 American League Batter of the Day—Andrew Benintendi of the Red Sox homered, doubled and went 2-for-2, scoring four times and driving in two runs, in the 15-4 win over the Royals.